funkybooboo/university/README.md

 However, this strategy still only finds the optimal candidate about 37% percent of the time.
 Which isn't _comforting_.
 But it's the best we can do.

-A side note, it's kind of cool that we get the same percentage for the likelihood of finding the optimal candidate, as for the amount of candidates to go through before making a choice.
-We're not totally sure why that is.
+A side note, it's kind of cool that, with this brute-force solution, we get 37% for the likelihood of finding the optimal candidate, as for the amount of candidates to go through before making a choice.

 ### Part Two

 ### Part Three

 ## Instructions to Run